PrathamRathore123/Full-Stack-Management-Platform/README.md

-# Miracle IT Career Academy Portfolio Site
+# Full Stack Management Platform

 A comprehensive Django + React web application for managing an IT training academy with student management, course enrollment, fee tracking, attendance system, and AI-powered chatbot.